Ashish890-R/Ashish890-R/README.md

 "Business Intelligence Developer | Problem Solver | Visualizing Insights"

 Welcome to my GitHub profile!
-I'm a dedicated data analyst with a passion for unlocking the stories hidden within data.
+I'm a dedicated Business Intelligence Developer with a passion for unlocking the stories hidden within data.
 Armed with a strong analytical mindset and a flair for visualizing insights, I thrive on turning complex datasets into actionable solutions.

 🔍 Data Analysis: Proficient in extracting, cleaning, and analyzing data to identify trends, patterns, and correlations.
 Skilled in various statistical techniques and data visualization tools.